idio-lang/DIPS/source/idio-design/idio-look.rst

 .. code-block:: idio

    {
-    PATH :* path-prepend PATH /some/where else
+    PATH :* path-prepend PATH /some/where/else

     do stuff
    }